Approach

 Build with the Right Tool

 AI is powerful, but it is not always the right answer.
 I choose the cheapest, most reliable tool for each step — deterministic logic for rules-heavy calculations, small language models for simple parsing, large models only when the task demands it.
-This keeps systems fast, debuggable, and affordable.
+For the Pallet Calculator, this meant deterministic geometry for the layout math and a small model only at the edges — faster, cheaper, and easier to debug than an LLM-everywhere approach.

 4